lazy-importer/TokenDupper/README.md

 License

-This project is licensed under a License - see the LICENSE file for details.
+This project is licensed - see the LICENSE file for details.